starship/starship/docs/config/README.md

 # CUDA

 The `cuda` module shows some information about your `nvcc` compiler or nVIDIA driver from `nvidia-smi`.
-By default the module will be shown if the current directory contains a `.cu` file.
+By default the module will be shown if `nvcc` or `nvidia-smi` is detected.

 ### Options